Free shipping to all orders over $49.00

 When to Use APAP for CSA?

-APAP may work for patients with mild CSA or those who also have OSA.
-However, a sleep specialist should decide if APAP is the right option.
-The doctor can monitor progress and adjust the treatment.
-APAP may also be combined with other therapies for better results.
+APAP may be considered for patients with mild CSA or those with a combination of CSA and OSA.
+However, a sleep specialist should evaluate its suitability and monitor progress.
+Combining APAP with other therapies may provide better results.

 Conclusion